Ink cartridge cannot be recognised

 chip or printer contacts.
 It can also indicate some hardware fault with the

-Nine out of ten times, the "Ink cartridges cannot be recognised" or similar
+9/10 times, the 'Ink cartridges cannot be recognised' or similar

 All Epson (and most other makes) ink cartridges use IC chips these days and they're